 - SP1 Presumption in favour of sustainable development

 - SP2 Provision for waste

 - SP3 Waste capacity

 - SP12 Climate change mitigation and adaptation

 - SP13 Economic benefit

 - SP14 Environmental assets

 - SP17 Monitoring and enforcing planning control

 - DC1 Traffic and transport

 - DC2 General criteria

 - DC3 Noise

 - DC6 Cumulative environmental impacts

 - DC7 Energy from Waste

 - DC9 Criteria for waste management facilities

 - DC16 Biodiversity and geodiversity

 - DC17 Historic Environment

 - DC20 The water environment

 - SAP2 Waste treatment and management facilities

-- SAP6 Safeguarding of existing and potential railheads and wharves
+- SAP5 Safeguarding of existing and potential railheads and wharves

-The following measures would need to be implemented through the planning application process
+The following measures would need to be implemented through the planning application process:

-- Traffic: cumulative traffic impact; routeing agreement for access to the site within the town; assess safety impact on cycle routes; previous SA assessment also refers to possible need for improvements at junction at entrance to the port estate. - Dust, noise, etc.: scope to permit open storage and any mitigation necessary (proximity to open water would need to be taken into account). - Visual: restrict elevations to that of other structures on the site (i.e. avoid facilities with stacks). - Drainage: need for SuDS, filter traps and other mitigation to limit risk of contamination by run-off and overland flow. - Ecology: retention of some habitat to support the Small Blue butterfly and other rare species as there appears to be sufficient vacant land to meet the waste need and provide this mitigation.
+- Traffic: cumulative traffic impact; routeing agreement for access to the site within the town; assess safety impact on cycle routes; previous SA assessment also refers to possible need for improvements at junction at entrance to the port estate. - Dust, noise, etc.: scope to permit open storage and any mitigation necessary (proximity to open water would need to be taken into account). - Drainage: need for SuDS, filter traps and other mitigation to limit risk of contamination by run-off and overland flow. - Ecology: retention of some habitat to support the Small Blue butterfly and other rare species as there appears to be sufficient vacant land to meet the waste need and provide this mitigation.
 However, the amount of land retention as habitat will need to take account of the opportunity the site offers to co-locate waste facilities and the need to use land to maintain the economic viability of the port.
 (Note that this approach appears to be more viable than for allocation AL3 due to the amount of vacant land within the port estate.)